LinnSilver/scifi-book-club-pj4/README.md

 -   **Manage book:** As a Site Admin/ Librarian I can create, read, update and delete books so that  I can manage the book clubs content
 -   **Delete a book:** As a logged in Site User I can delete a comment I wrote on a book so that I can change my minde
 -  **Change credentials:** As a admin I can, from the admin panel, update a users credentials to Librarian/superuser.
--
-#### User Stories, Maybe later:
--   **Rate a book:** As a logged in Site User I can rate a book so that I can show my opinion
--   **View rating:** As a Site User / Admin I can view the rating of every book so that I can see which is the most popular**
--   **Create drafts:** As a Site Admin I can create draft book so that I can finish writing the content later
- -   **Update a comment:** As a logged in Site User I can update my comment on a book so that I can change my minde or my mistake

-#### User Stories , Won't implement:
--   **Like / Unlike:** As a Site User I can like or unlike a book so that I can interact with the content
--   **View likes:** As a Site User / Admin I can view the number of likes on each post so that I can see which is the most popular or viral
- -   **Approve comments:** As a Site Admin I can approve comments

 ## Design